 These DIY Pool Noodle Pumpkins are a fun fall craft to make with kids.
-There are also many ways for your little ones to use them for educational activities and games.
+There are also many ways for your little ones to use them for educational activities and games this fall.

 Pool noodles are being discounted as summer comes to a close and now is a great time to grab up a half dozen or so for crafts that you can make all fall and winter long!
 These adorable and easy Pool Noodle Pumpkins lend themselves to tons of activities for your little ones.
 With just one orange pool noodle (that I picked up for $.30 on clearance) we were able to create a lot of cute little pumpkins for playtime and education activities as well!

 Your children can help make the pool noodle pumpkins, but an adult will have to cut the pool noodle into “pumpkins” with the knife.

 - green pipe cleaner